ohosgg/rnoh/README.md

 Before starting the development you have to install required SDKs.

 ##### Additional setup (only for developers outside of China)
-The DevEco Studio 3.1 Beta 1 version isn't globally supported yet.
 If your system language isn't Chinese and region code is different than CN, you will have to do some additional setup:
 1. Close the DevEco Studio IDE
-1. Open the `C:\Users\<username>\AppData\Roaming\Huawei\DevEcoStudio3.1\options\country.region.xml` file in your text editor (replace `<username>` with your Windows account username)
+1. Open the `C:\Users\<username>\AppData\Roaming\Huawei\DevEcoStudio3.1\options\country.region.xml` file in your text editor
 1. Change the `name` value of `countryregion` to `CN`.
 After making a change, the `country.region.xml` should have the following content:
     ```xml
     <application>